 What is an acupressure mat?

 First, I will give a brief explanation of what acupressure is.
 Acupressure is a form of traditional Chinese medicine.
-It involves applying pressure to certain points on the body that coincide with the energy meridians.
-This can help to clear ‘blockages’ in the meridians which in turn can help to relieve pain, nausea and many other physical symptoms and illnesses.
+It involves applying pressure to certain points on the body to help to relieve pain, nausea and many other physical symptoms and illnesses.

 There is a similar practice called acupuncture which involves inserting thin needles into these points.
 Acupressure doesn’t involve needles which makes it more appealing to the squeamish among us!